AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57846-graphql-products-search-with-filter-for-zero-prices-not-returning-results.md

 ---
 title: 'ACSD-57846: GraphQL products search with filter for zero prices not returning results'
-description: Apply the ACSD-57846 patch to fix the Adobe Commerce issue where filtering products for price from zero leads to a malformed request to OpenSearch and does not return any results.
+description: Apply the ACSD-57846 patch to fix the Adobe Commerce issue where filtering products for price from zero leads to a malformed request to [!DNL OpenSearch] and does not return any results.
 feature: GraphQL, Products
 role: Admin, Developer
 ---

 # ACSD-57846: GraphQL products search with filter for zero prices not returning results

-The ACSD-57846 patch fixes the issue where filtering products for price from zero leads to a malformed request to OpenSearch and does not return any results.
+The ACSD-57846 patch fixes the issue where filtering products for price from zero leads to a malformed request to [!DNL OpenSearch] and does not return any results.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.49 is installed.
 The patch ID is ACSD-57846.
 Please note that the issue was fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions